shakacode/react_on_rails/README.md

 React on Rails integrates Rails with (server rendering of) Facebook's [React](https://github.com/facebook/react) front-end framework.

 Interested in optimizing your webpack setup for React on Rails including code splitting with react-router v4, webpack v4, and react-loadable with server side rendering?
-[Contact me](mailto:justin@shakacode.com).
+[Contact Justin Gordon](mailto:justin@shakacode.com).

 # Intro